-Sample Function keys
+Sample function keys

 F1 through F12 are called function keys because they execute programmed functions when pressed.
 Used in combination with the Fn key, function keys marked with icons execute specific functions on the computer.
-For more information see "Fn-esse®" on page 174, or "Hot Keys" on page 266.
+For example, Fn+F9 turns off the TouchPad.
+For more information, see "Fn-esse®" on page 155, or "Hot Keys" on page 231.